wp-plugins/raw-html/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= What's the difference between the free version and the Pro version? =

+If you're using the free version, switching from HTML to the Visual editor can still mess up your code.
+The [Pro version](http://rawhtmlpro.com/?utm_source=wordpress.org&utm_medium=readme_link&utm_campaign=RawHTML%20free) fixes this.

+The way it works is that it replaces `[raw]...[/raw]` code with read-only placeholders when viewed via the Visual editor, and restores the original code when you switch to HTML or when the post is displayed your readers.
+This allows you to switch between HTML and Visual modes without worrying your content will get mangled by WP.

 = How can I set some of the "Disable xyz" tweaks to be "On" by default? =